TCGV/blog/_posts/2020-01-15-likelihood-of-autoregression-in-stock-returns.md

 Data Set
 ============

-Just like int the previous article, I picked three years worth of [PETR4](https://en.wikipedia.org/wiki/Petrobras) historical log returns to work on, which is the most actively traded stock in [B3](https://en.wikipedia.org/wiki/B3_(stock_exchange)), the largest stock exchange in Brazil.
+Just like in the previous article, I picked three years worth of [PETR4](https://en.wikipedia.org/wiki/Petrobras) historical log returns to work on, which is the most actively traded stock in [B3](https://en.wikipedia.org/wiki/B3_(stock_exchange)), the largest stock exchange in Brazil.
 You can find the source data in the links below:

 * [PETR4 2017 returns]({{ site.baseurl }}/resources/p13/PETR4_2017.txt)
 * [PETR4 2018 returns]({{ site.baseurl }}/resources/p13/PETR4_2018.txt)